Message from the Pastor

 Dear New Market Baptist Church,

-Beginning May 31, 2020 and lasting until July 26, 2020, New Market Baptist Church will gather on Sundays for one weekly worship service at 10:15 am.
+Beginning May 31, 2020 and lasting until October 31, 2020, New Market Baptist Church will gather on Sundays for one weekly worship service at 10:15 am.
 There will be social distancing protocols in place that will enhance the safety of those attending.
-For example, pews will be marked off to allow for social distancing; no offering plates will be passed; offerings will be collected in designated areas as people exit.
-There will not be a greeting time with handshaking.
+For example pews will be marked off to allow for social distancing; no offering plates will be passed; offerings will be collected in designated areas as people exit.
+There not be a greeting time with handshaking.
 An overflow viewing area in the Fellowship Hall will be available for parents with small children who may be unable to sit through the service.
 Masks are recommended as people enter and exit but are not required.
 Please refrain from attending if you have a fever or show any potential Covid-19 symptoms.

 As the Pastor, Deacons, and Trustees considered when to re-assemble, our aim was to be guided by God's wisdom, not human preference, popularity, or politics